 The Golan Heights offers a combination of natural beauty, historical sites, and outdoor activities.
 Highlights include the Banias Nature Reserve, Nimrod’s Fortress, and panoramic views of the Sea of Galilee.

-Travel Time: Reaching the Golan Heights from Nazareth typically takes about 1.5 to 2 hours by car.
+Travel Time: About 1.5 to 2 hours by car

 Travel Tip: Bring hiking gear to fully enjoy the numerous trails, and don’t miss the opportunity to taste local wine at one of the Golan Heights’ wineries.